 Rombo Picks’ Bevel

 The bevel of every pick is polished to achieve a glossy finish.
-It helps avoiding picking noise as well as to help the picks glide effortlessly across the strings.
-I appreciate that they made the transition to the glossy tip as part of the design and not just put it at the end of every pick (Diamond is a good example of that).
+It helps avoid picking noise as well as helps the picks to glide effortlessly across the strings.
+I appreciate that they made the transition to the glossy tip as part of the design and did not just put it at the end of every pick (Diamond is a good example of that).

 Rombo Picks Rundown